 - Preferably look for a ride-on lawnmower that's designed to stop the blades cutting while the mower is reversing.

-- When buying a ride-on lawnmower, check whether it’s made according to Australian Standard AS 3792.1 'Ride-on lawnmowers Part 1: Powered rotary ride-on mowers'.
+- When buying a ride-on lawnmower, check whether it’s made according to ISO 5395-3 Garden Equipment – Safety requirements for combustion-engine-powered lawnmowers – Part 3 Ride on lawnmowers with seated operator.
 This standard helps to ensure the mower is made safe.

 - Where possible, buy ride-on lawnmowers through an authorised dealer and ensure it is working according to manufacturer's specifications.